Function Physiotherapy - Physiotherapy Ottawa

 What is TMJ dysfunction?

-The temporomandibular joint (TMJ) connects the lower jaw to the skull and plays an important role in everyday activities like speaking and chewing.
-Even though it's one of the smallest joints in the body, it can sometimes contribute to discomfort in the face, jaw, head, or neck.
+The temporomandibular joint (TMJ) connects the lower jaw to the skull and plays an important role in everyday activities like speaking, chewing, yawning, and even breathing!

 woman holding jaw in pain